The 2016 participants of the Annual Teaching Business and Human Rights Forum. Photo credit: Andrew Rizzardi.

 - Roundtable Discussion Summary, May 24, 2016.

 - Joanne Bauer and Elizabeth Umlas, "Do Benefit Corporations Respect Human Rights?"
-Stanford Journal of Social Innovation, Fall 2017.
+Stanford Social Innovation Review, Fall 2017.
 B Lab's response.
 Bauer/Umlas rejoinder to B Lab.

 - Joanne Bauer and Elizabeth Umlas, “Making Corporations Responsible: The Parallel Tracks of the B Corp Movement and the Business and Human Rights Movement,” Business and Society Review, Volume 122, Issue 3, Fall 2017.